Top 5 This Week

 The Causeway Coastal Route: Northern Ireland’s Scenic Drive

-- Dark Hedges: The avenue of ancient beech trees on Bregagh Road in County Antrim — photographed millions of times as a Game of Thrones filming location (the Kingsroad) — is one of Northern Ireland’s most visited natural attractions, with the intertwining branches creating a natural tunnel of extraordinary atmosphere
+• Dark Hedges: The avenue of ageing beech trees on Bregagh Road in County Antrim — photographed millions of times as the Kingsroad in Game of Thrones — remains a fixture on every Northern Ireland itinerary, its intertwining branches forming an eerie green tunnel

 The Mourne Mountains: Northern Ireland’s Peaks